kimsama/Unity-CustomDynamicFont/README.md

 # Unity-CustomDynamicFont

-A simple bare-bone sample which demonstrates the usage of Unity3D's dynamic font renderer for ones own dynamic font rendering system.
+A simple bare-bone sample which demonstrates the usage of Unity3D's dynamic font renderer to write ones own dynamic font rendering system.
 It is written due to the lack of sample code on [Unity3D's official document](http://docs.unity3d.com/ScriptReference/) about the dynamic font renderer and its related APIs.

 ![Dynamic Font Rendereing](./Images/screenshot02.png "Dynamic Font Rendereing")